Marshall’s NSF S-STEM Program: Project Work Studio

 Marshall University has been awarded an NSF Scholarship-STEM Grant that provides scholarships for new students, women in particular, majoring in computer science, engineering, and technology.
 This scholarship program, which began in the Fall of 2021, targets academically talented students who demonstrate financial need with an interest in STEM.

 NSF S-STEM Scholars Program with Project Work Studio

 S-STEM Scholars will receive an opportunity to participate in Project Work Studio which is intended to provide S-STEM Scholars a unique opportunity to develop technical and professional skills through real-world project experiences with faculty mentorship and workshops to develop professional skills.
 The goal of the program is to prepare students for a successful career in their chosen STEM field after graduation.

-Beginning in the Fall of 2021, each student selected will receive $7,500 per year over the course of four years, as long as the student is enrolled full-time and remains in good academic standing.
-Additionally, a new laptop is provided in first year and traveling cost to fields trip and conference presentation will be covered by the scholarship.
+Each student selected receives $7,500 per year over the course of four years, as long as the student is enrolled full-time and remains in good academic standing.
+Additionally, a new laptop is provided in the first year and traveling cost to fields trip and conference presentations will be covered by the scholarship.

-If you have any questions about the S-STEM Scholarship Program, please contact Dr. Wook-Sung Yoo at firstname.lastname@example.org
+If you have any questions about the S-STEM Scholarship Program, please contact Ms. Penny Basenback at Penny.Basenback@marshall.edu